Newman railway station

 Newman railway station was a station on the Wairarapa Line in the Tararua District area of the Manawatū-Whanganui region of New Zealand’s North Island.
-It served the small rural community of Newman, 3 km north of Eketahuna.
+It served the small rural community of Newman, 3 km north of Eketāhuna.
 It is accessed via Cliff Road, but is now located on private property.

 History

 Early years

 The crossing of the Makakahi River by the Wellington – Woodville railway in December 1894 enabled the establishment of a station at Newman.
-The station was initially freight-only, while passenger trains continued to terminate at nearby Eketahuna as it was the nearest station with passenger accommodations.
+The station was initially freight-only, while passenger trains continued to terminate at nearby Eketāhuna as it was the nearest station with passenger accommodations.

-After the railway reached Eketahuna in 1889, local timber merchant Tom Price established a sawmill at Newman, named Albion Mill.
-At first, the timber was transported by cart to Eketahuna to be shipped out, but this caused problems with the local council when inclement weather caused his carts to damage the roads.
+After the railway reached Eketāhuna in 1889, local timber merchant Tom Price established a sawmill at Newman, named Albion Mill.
+At first, the timber was transported by cart to Eketāhuna to be shipped out, but this caused problems with the local council when inclement weather caused his carts to damage the roads.
 Therefore, when Newman station was established, a siding was laid north of the station to his mill at the township of Newman.
 Until the mill closed in March 1900, it provided a significant source of traffic for the station.
-Price’s operations were responsible for 1000000 m3 of totora, rimu, and matai being shipped to his timber yard in Petone.
+Price's operations were responsible for 1000000 m3 of totora, rimu, and matai being shipped to his timber yard in Petone.